 The tree banding will over time collect insects as it is meant to do.

-However if you leave the banding on the tree, you run into two potential issues:
+However if you leave the banding on the tree, you run into three potential issues:

 - The banding will get so filled with dead insects and debris that it will form a bridge for other insects to climb over and get onto your tree

 - The banding could restrict trunk growth on a young tree or cause rotting

 - In spring small birds and other beneficial insects could get stuck in the resin